This post may contain affiliate links. Please read our disclosure policy.

 If you have any ingredients leftover from this single serving caponata recipe, check out our Leftover Ingredients Recipe Finder.

 • Red Bell Pepper: Brings sweetness and color.
 Yellow or green bell peppers work too.
-Leftover bell peppers can be used in a Shrimp Quinoa Bowl or Chicken Shawarma.
+Leftover peppers?
+Add them to a Shrimp Quinoa Bowl, Stuffed Peppers, or Chicken Shawarma.

-• Crushed Tomatoes: Creates a rich sauce.
+• Crushed Tomatoes: Forms a rich sauce base.

-• Capers: Add a salty, tangy element.
+• Capers: Provide a salty, tangy element.

 Recipe Variations